Chess Mail logo Correspondemce Chess history book

 The ICCF web server is very well established.

-This is a fully-featured CC server where many serious correspondence chess tournaments have already been played.
-We strongly recommend email players to switch to this mode of play.
-Chess Mail sponsored the inaugural event with 91 players in 13 sections.
+This is a fully-featured CC server where numerous serious correspondence chess tournaments have now been played or begun.
+We strongly recommend any remaining email and postal players to switch to this mode of play.
+Ten years ago Chess Mail sponsored the inaugural event with 91 players in 13 sections.

 Lechenicher Schachserver (LSS)